Glossary of Terms

-CPT is a paid off-campus internship/opportunity directly related to the F-1 student’s field of study.
+CPT is a paid off-campus internship/opportunity directly related to an F-1 student’s field of study.
 The purpose of CPT is not to facilitate employment authorization but to allow students to participate in training related to their field of study.
-This is usually an internship for credit or if a graduate student, an assistantship of some sort.
+This is usually an internship for credit or research for a thesis/dissertation.

 Typically, students on CPT will need to enroll in a credit-bearing course.
 This course must be approved by faculty members.

 The Designated School Official (DSO) is a staff member who is the liaison between the students and scholars and the Department of Homeland Security.
 DSOs are responsible for learning, interpreting, and applying laws and government policies pertaining to F-1 students, signing I-20’s, and creating and updating SEVIS records.
-At Western New England University, DSOs can be found in Admissions, the International Student and Scholar Services (ISSS) office, and Student Affairs.
+At Western New England University, DSOs can be found in International Student and Scholar Services (ISSS), International Admissions, and Student Affairs.
 ISSS should be your first contact for matters concerning international students and scholars on campus.

 F visa status

 A non-immigrant who is pursuing a full course of study to achieve a specific educational or professional objective at a U.S. academic institution that has been designated by the Department of Homeland Security to offer courses of study, and has been enrolled in SEVIS.